Turkey says Assad's forces committing war crimes

 ISTANBUL Syrian President Bashar al-Assad's crackdown on opponents bears the hallmarks of war crimes and his violent repression is damaging the chances of a negotiated peace, Turkey's Foreign Minister Ahmet Davutoglu said on Saturday.

-The comments by Syria's powerful neighbour indicated the latest violence had put Assad beyond redemption in Ankara's eyes, despite his once-close friendship with Turkey.
+The comments by Syria's powerful neighbor indicated the latest violence had put Assad beyond redemption in Ankara's eyes, despite his once-close friendship with Turkey.

 "The Syrian regime is committing a crime against humanity every day," Davutoglu told a joint news conference with visiting Italian Foreign Minister Giulio Terzi.